Storyblok Raises $80M Series C - Read News

 Our storefront guide shows how to set up the product and product slider components.
 Let's create the Hero and product grid components below.

-Section titled Adding a Hero component Adding a Hero component
+Adding a Hero component

 In the Home story, click Add Block and create a new block called Hero.
 The schema of the Hero component should look like this: